bgianfo/bgianfo.github.io/_posts/2019-01-13-horipad-switch-linux.md

 {% endhighlight %}

 It looks like a bunch of [udev rules][udev-link] for configuring the permission for hidraw and uinput devices.
-We saw in the output above that our controller is a hidraw device, maybe we need to setup permissions for the device to be read by non elevated users?
+We saw in the `dmesg` output above that our controller is a `hidraw` device, maybe we need to setup permissions for the device to be read by non elevated users?

-To test this out I appended the following to the _99-steam-controller-perm.rules_ file.
+To test this out I appended the following to the `99-steam-controller-perm.rules` file.
-I found the vendor id and product id for the HORIPAD using lsusb -v (as seen above).
+I found the vendor id and product id for the HORIPAD using `lsusb -v` (as seen above).

 {% highlight perl tabsize=4 %}
 # HORIPAD S over USB hidraw